umassos/CarbonEdge/README.md

 - `CARBONEDGE_CARBON_INTENSITY_QUERY_MODE` ('REALTIME' | 'REPLAY'): Method to inquire carbon intensity at Sinfonia-Tier2 location. **Note: For now, only 'REALTIME' mode is supported.**
 - `CARBONEDGE_REALTIME_ELECTRICITY_MAPS_AUTH_TOKEN`: Electricity Maps API authentication token.'

-For local development, we provide a convenient `--carbonedge-config` option to parse environment variables from a `.env` file.

 All environment variables, unless specified as optional or default, must be configured in order for CarbonEdge to be enabled.
 On successful configuration, the server will log `CarbonEdge enabled`, otherwise the server will log `CarbonEdge disabled`.

 To configure CarbonEdge environment variables in Kubernetes deployment, we provided hooks in the Ansible deployment scripts that you can specify.
 For Sinfonia-Tier2 deployment,